caitlinfriesen/cv/README.md

 **Friesen CN**, Cummings ME. " Tune in to see: The impact of sex steroids on visually-mediated mate choice in Poeciliids".
 Graduate Seminar in Physiology and Behavior, Dec 5, 2014

 **Friesen CN**, Cummings ME.
-"Beauty in the eye of the beholder: Do sex hormones modulate visual mate choice in sailfin mollies?"
+"Beauty in the eye of the beholder: Do sex hormones modulate visual mate choice in sailfin mollies?".
 Genomes to/aux Biomes Montreal, May 26, 2014

 **Friesen CN**, Cummings ME.
-"Sex steroids and sensory signals: Do hormones influence visually-mediated mate choice in sailfin mollies?", 10th Integrative Biology Graduate Student Symposium, Apr 12th, 2014
+"Sex steroids and sensory signals: Do hormones influence visually-mediated mate choice in sailfin mollies?".
+10th Integrative Biology Graduate Student Symposium, Apr 12th, 2014

 **Friesen CN**, Chapman LJ, and Aubin-Horth N. "The sex lives of fish in breathtaking environments".
-Graduate Seminar in Physiology and Behavior, Sept 6, 2013
+Oral presentation, Graduate Seminar in Physiology and Behavior, Sept 6, 2013

 **Friesen CN**, Chapman LJ, and Aubin-Horth N. “With ‘Baited’ Breath: The sex lives of cichlids under low oxygen”.
 Ecology and Evolution Lunch, Nov 2, 2011

-**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Breathtaking Environments: Does low oxygen affect hormones in an African cichlid?”
+**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Breathtaking Environments: Does low oxygen affect hormones in an African cichlid?”.
 Canadian Society for Ecology and Evolution, May 14, 2011

 **Friesen CN**.
 “Africa, oxygen, and sex hormones in a frisky fish”.
-University of Lethbridge, July 27, 2010
+Oral presentation, University of Lethbridge, July 27, 2010

-**Friesen CN**, Chapman LJ, and Aubin-Horth N. “To breed or not to breed: Does low oxygen affect sex hormones in an African cichlid?”
+**Friesen CN**, Chapman LJ, and Aubin-Horth N. “To breed or not to breed: Does low oxygen affect sex hormones in an African cichlid?”.
 Quebec Centre for Biodiversity Science, Dec 1, 2010

-**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Hypoxia, sex steroids, and cichlids: Does hypoxia alter hormones in a frisky fish?”
+**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Hypoxia, sex steroids, and cichlids: Does hypoxia alter hormones in a frisky fish?”.
 Canadian Society for Ecology and Evolution, May 10, 2010

 **Friesen CN**.
-“Hassled hormones: Does oxygen affect sex hormones in an African cichlid?
+“Hassled hormones: Does oxygen affect sex hormones in an African cichlid?".
 Oral presentation, McGill Biology Graduate Student Symposium, December 8, 2009

-**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Hassled Hormones” Poster session, 34th SQEBC, November 13 – 15, 2009.
+**Friesen CN**, Chapman LJ, and Aubin-Horth N. “Hassled Hormones”.
+Poster session, 34th SQEBC, November 13 – 15, 2009.

 **Hontela A**, Quinn A, Friesen CN, and Vijayan MM.
-Adrenal toxicity of the pesticide Dimethoate in rainbow trout, Oncorhynchus mykiss and fathead minnow, *Pimephales promelas*.
+"Adrenal toxicity of the pesticide Dimethoate in rainbow trout, Oncorhynchus mykiss and fathead minnow, *Pimephales promelas*".
 Poster session, 6th International Symposium of Fish Endocrinology, June 2008.

 ## Research and Related Work Experience
 **Research Intern:** Biology Department, University of California Riverside, CA.